ebabel-eu/music-quiz/README.md

 The paths to your SSL is in your config.js file.

+### Facebook config

+Update the ./src/js/facebookConfig.js file with your Facebook Application Id.

-### Facebook and Decibel
+### Decibel config

-You also need to setup a Facebook App and signup to the Decibel API.
-Both will issue keys to store in config.js
+Set the Decibel API keys in the ./config.js file you created, based on the template ./.config.js file.

 ### Sass